dgoffredo/stag/src/python/README.md

     '()))))
 ```

-and then into the following two Python modules:
+and then into the following two Python modules (plus a third being the
+"private" module, whose content is independent of the two ASTs):

 ```python
 """Provide typed attribute classes.